Published at: 2025-10-30

 picture coming soon:

-• If Inventory Management is enabled, the Shipping Order must also specify the Warehouse for shipment.
+• If EMS (inventory management) is enabled, you must also specify the Warehouse for the shipment.

-• Products in the Shipping Order can only be added from the selected Sales Order’s product list.
+• Products on the Shipping Order can only be added from the selected Sales Order’s order Products.

-• Upon submission, the system validates that the shipment quantity does not exceed the remaining shippable quantity of the order products.
+• On submission, the Shipping Order validates that the shipment quantity is less than or equal to the remaining shippable quantity on the Order Product.

-• Once confirmed, the Shipping Order deducts the actual inventory from the designated Warehouse.
+• When the Shipping Order is confirmed, the system deducts the actual Inventory from the specified Warehouse.

 2.2 Partial Shipments

-• Each time a Shipping Order is created, the system calculates the maximum shippable quantity based on Warehouse Inventory, reducing manual calculations and improving efficiency.
+• Each time you create a Shipping Order, the system automatically calculates the maximum shippable quantity based on Warehouse Inventory, reducing manual calculation and improving shipment efficiency.

-• For partial shipments, the system validates both inventory availability and the remaining shippable quantity to prevent over-shipment.
+• For partial shipments, the system validates both Inventory availability and the Sales Order’s remaining shippable quantity to prevent over-shipment.

-• Once all partial shipments are completed, the system updates the order status to “Shipped.”
+• Once partial shipments complete, the system automatically updates the Sales Order status to Shipped.

 picture coming soon:

-• Supports major courier companies such as SF Express, EMS, YTO, STO, ZTO, and Yunda.
+• The system supports major carriers (for example: SF Express, EMS, YTO, STO, ZTO, Yunda).

 4.1 Manual Confirmation